Server Groups

 - Click "Server Management" on the menu and then "Server Groups"

-- Click "Edit" in the actions column of the server group you would like to modify.
+Click "Edit" in the actions column of the server group you would like to modify.

-3. You can edit the name of the server group 4.
-You can edit the description of the server group 5.
 You can enable or disable SSH Two Factor Authentication by sliding the toggle of "Enable Two Factor Authentication"

-- Allow Two Factor Codes to be used more than once? - This option determines if you are able to use a Two Factor 6 Digit pin more than once in a 30 second window.
+Allow Two Factor Codes to be used more than once? - This option determines if you are able to use a Two Factor 6 Digit pin more than once in a 30 second window.
 For example: If you open to SSH connections to the same server in short succession you would be prompted for a SSH Two Factor Authentication 6 digit pin.
 If you entered in the pin on the first SSH session you would have to wait for a new 6 digit pin to generate before you could login on the second connection.
 Allowing this option allows you to use the same 6 digit pin two or more times in quick succession.
 We suggest leaving this as disabled for increased security.

 - Allowance for time difference between server and Keystash - As Keystash uses the TOTP algorithm it is important to ensure that all servers using SSH Two Factor Authentication have a reliable NTP source.
 This is so that all your users mobile phones and all the servers have the correct date and time.
 Large differences (over 2 minutes) can cause issues during SSH Two Factor Authentication.
 To help combat these issues you can allow for medium (75 seconds) and large (130 seconds) differences between the servers clocks and the mobile phones clocks.
 Normal is considered the most secure but is the most strict.